limistah/limistah.dev/content/posts/go-run-with-a-specific-version.md

 ### Cleanup

 Cleaning up the installation is the same as removing and deleting the installation from the filesystem.
-Firstly, we get the path that the command is installed using `go1.22.3 env GOROOT` to reveal the installation folder.
+The command `go1.22.3 env GOROOT` reveals the installation folder for the version of the go executable, and we can use `rm` command to delete it.

 ```bash
 rm -rf $(go1.22.3 env GOROOT)